On Minimizing the Number of Running Buffers for Tabletop Rearrangement: Lower and Upper Bounds on

 \subsection{\mrb Algorithmic Upper Bounds}

 We now establish that regardless of how $n$ uniform cylinders are to be rearranged, the corresponding \urbm instance admits a solution using $O(\sqrt{n})$ running buffers.
-The lower and upper bounds on \urbm agree and are therefore tight.
+The lower and upper bounds on \urbm agree; therefore, the $O(\sqrt{n})$ bound is tight.

-\begin{theorem} For \urbm with $n$ uniform cylinders, a polynomial time algorithm can compute a plan with $O(\sqrt{n})$ \rb, which implies that \mrb is bounded by $O(\sqrt{n})$. \end{theorem} \begin{proof} When objects are all uniform cylinders, the corresponding unlabeled dependency graph $\udg$ is a planar graph with degree no more than $5$, by Proposition~\ref{p:udg}.
-We propose an $O(n\log(n))$-time algorithm \spp for the setting based on a vertex separator of $\udg$. \spp can find a rearrangement plan with $ O(\sqrt{n})$ running buffers.
+To prove the upper bound, We propose an $O(n\log(n))$-time algorithm \spp for the setting based on a vertex separator of $\udg$. \spp computes a sequence of goal vertices to be removed from the dependency graph.
+Given a sequence of goal vertices to be removed, the running buffer size at each moment equals

+where $g$ is the set of removed goal vertices at this moment, and $N(g,\udg)$ is the set of neighbors of $g$ in $\udg$.
+We prove that \spp can find a rearrangement plan with $ O(\sqrt{n})$ running buffers.

-In \spp, given the planar $\udg = (V, E)$, we can partition $V$ into three disjoint subsets $A$, $B$ and $C$\cite{lipton1979separator}, such that there is no edge connecting vertices in $A$ and $B$, $|A|,|B|\leq 2|V|/3$, and $|C|\leq 2\sqrt{2|V|}$(Fig.~\ref{fig:separator}(a)).
+The algorithm is presented in Algo.~\ref{alg:spp}. \spp consumes a graph $\udg(V,E)$, which is a subgraph of $\udg$ induced by vertex set $V$.
+To start with, the isolated goal vertices or those with only one dependency in $\udg(V,E)$ can be removed without using buffers (Line 1).
+After that, $V$ can be partitioned into three disjointed subsets $A$, $B$ and $C$ \cite{lipton1979separator} (Line 3), such that there is no edge connecting vertices in $A$ and $B$, $|A|,|B|\leq 2|V|/3$, and $|C|\leq 2\sqrt{2|V|}$ (Fig.~\ref{fig:separator}(a)).
 For the start vertices in $C$ and the neighbors of the goal vertices in $C$, we remove them from $\udg$.
 Since there are at most $5$ neighbors for each goal vertex, there are at most $10\sqrt{2|V|}$ objects moved to the buffer in this operation.
-After that, we remove the goal vertices in $C$ which should be isolated now.
-Let $A'$, $B'$ be the remaining vertices in $A$ and $B$.
+After that, we remove the goal vertices in $C$, which should be isolated now (Line 4).
+Function $g(\cdot)$ obtains the goal vertices in a given vertex set.
+Let $A'$, $B'$ be the remaining vertices in $A$ and $B$ (Line 5-6).
+Function $N(\cdot,\cdot)$ obtains the neighbors of a vertex set in a given dependency subgraph.
 With the removal of $C$ from $\udg$, $A'$ and $B'$ form two independent subgraphs (Fig.~\ref{fig:separator}(b)).
-We can deal with the subgraphs one after the other by recursively calling \spp(Fig.~\ref{fig:separator}(c)).
-Let $\delta(V'):= g(V')-s(V')$ where $g(V')$ and $s(V')$ are the number of goal and start vertices in a vertex set $V'$ respectively.
-Between vertex subsets $A$ and $B$, we prioritize the one with larger $\delta(\cdot)$ value.
-With straightforward reasoning, the $10\sqrt{2|V|}$ upper bound of the additional buffer size still holds after we deal with the prioritized subgraph.
+We can deal with the subgraphs one after the other by recursively calling \spp(Fig.~\ref{fig:separator}(c)) (Line 7-8).
+Let $\delta(V'):= |g(V')|-|s(V')|$ where $g(V')$ and $s(V')$ are the goal and start vertices in a vertex set $V'$ respectively.
+Between vertex subsets $A'$ and $B'$, we prioritize the one with larger $\delta(\cdot)$ value(Line 9-10).